 Non-preference students coming from another Catholic integrated school

 Children who live within three kilometres of the College and who want to participate in the special character programme of the school.

 The applicants accept that they will be attending a school of special character and that their place in the school is conditional on their full participation in the Religious Education programme, and all special liturgies and events which are part of the Special Character of the College, including Retreats.

 The applicants accept that they will be required to pay attendance dues as set by the.
 Proprietor and these are not voluntary.

 All unsuccessful applicants may choose to have their names placed on a waiting list.
 The waiting list will be kept within relevant priority categories, ranked in order.
 Students on the waiting list may be offered places at a later date if they become available.
 The waiting list will remain current until the beginning of the next enrolment intake.

-Each year applications will be sought by a date determined by the Board of Trustees and advertised in daily or community papers, school newsletters or via social media platforms.
+Each year applications will be sought by a date determined by the Board and advertised in daily or community papers, school newsletters or via social media platforms.
 All applicants will be advised of the outcome of their application as soon as possible after the closing date.

 Applicants seeking priority status on the basis of enrolment at a particular school may be required to provide proof of enrolment at that school.